sangmanjung/sangmanjung/README.md

 ### "Be Happy, but Never Satisfied."

-Hello.
+Hello!
 This is Sangman Jung, who is highly interested in data science and business problems.
 Currently, this place is used for personal data storage, so I am not actively engaged in any current activities.
 Therefore, if you have any questions, please feel free to contact me via the email listed on my profile!

 <!--